Content block block-customjs

 Sudden Infant Death Syndrome (SIDS) is the unexplained death of a seemingly healthy infant who is younger than one year.
 In the United States, SIDS is the major cause of death in infants from one month to one year of age.
-SIDS happens to families of all social, ethnic and economic groups.
-Although the rate of SIDS has notably decreased in recent years, other causes of sleep-related infant deaths including suffocation, asphyxia and entrapment have increased.
+SIDS happens to families of all social, ethnic, and economic groups.
+Although the rate of SIDS has decreased in recent years, other causes of sleep-related infant deaths including suffocation, asphyxia, and entrapment have increased.

-On this page you will find information and resources on what parents, caregivers and health professionals can do to promote safe sleep environments.
-We encourage you to explore the many national and local resources available, discover an array of risk reduction/safe sleep materials, and learn more about safe sleep.
+OCHealth offers information and resources for parents, caregivers, and health professionals to promote safe sleep environments.
+We encourage you to explore the resources available, discover an array of risk reduction/safe sleep materials, and learn more about safe sleep.

-Although it is not always possible to prevent unexplained infant death (SIDS), it is possible to prevent unexpected death due to unsafe sleeping environment and practices.
-Parents and caregivers can reduce the risks of this tragedy by knowing and following the Guidelines of safe sleep published by the American Academy of Pediatrics updated in 2022.
+Although it is not always possible to prevent unexplained infant death (SIDS), it is possible to prevent unexpected death due to an unsafe sleeping environment and practices.
+Parents and caregivers can reduce the risks by knowing and following the Guidelines of safe sleep published by the American Academy of Pediatrics updated in 2022.

 Resources